matthenry21/Smart_City_Waste_classification/README.md

 Instead of directly classifying waste into multiple categories, the system mimics a real-world waste sorting workflow:

-The system first identifies whether waste is recyclable or non-recyclable, and then classifies the type of recyclable waste.
+The system first identifies whether waste is recyclable or non-recyclable,if only recyclable then classifies the type of recyclable waste.if not then stops.
 This project is designed to reflect real-world smart city waste management systems.

 ## 🚀 Live Demo